 With the rigid Korean beauty standards, there are lots of negative effects it brings to people.
-Yes, we can see how people admired these celebrities and K-pop idols based on their looks.
+Yes, we can see how people admire these celebrities and K-pop idols based on their looks.
 They were even given a chance to represent Korean beauty in the world through international magazines and fashion shows.
-But, we can’t still deny that these Korean beauty standards are taking a toll on many Koreans, especially the younger generations.
+But we can’t still deny that these Korean beauty standards are taking a toll on many Koreans, especially the younger generations.

-According to a study, the common reason why South Koreans are pursuing plastic surgery is personal dissatisfaction with external appearance.
+According to a study, the common reason why South Koreans are pursuing plastic surgery is personal dissatisfaction with their external appearance.
 This is followed by parental and other people’s influence and employment or professional factor.
 This is why people shouldn’t judge those who undergo plastic surgeries because they all have their reasons.

 Plastic surgery in South Korea is such a big industry that’s why it’s quite inevitable for some people, especially if they have the means and money to do so.
-Judging someone based on their physical appearances will not do you any good.
+Judging someone based on their physical appearance will not do you any good.
 It will never make you look even better.
 The important thing is that you’re happy and comfortable expressing yourself.

 Listening to K-pop music and watching K-dramas can help you pick up some Korean words and phrases.
 Admit that it feels great to know these words by heart without even searching for their meaning on the internet.
 So, why not start learning Korean now?
-If you want a fun and engaging way to learn Korean, Ling App is the perfect app for you.
+If you want a fun and engaging way to learn Korean, the Ling app is the perfect app for you.

-The Ling App will give you the unique language learning experience you desire.
+The Ling app will give you the unique language learning experience you desire.
 With various topics, mini-games, and quizzes, you will enjoy learning.
 You can learn through translations, audio recordings, and images that you can soon use in talking to chatbots and having conversations.
 Extensive grammar explanations and blogs about the language are also available to widen your knowledge.